Fomok/xray-monolith-inventory-edits/README.md

 ### Build

-For successful compilation, **the latest build tools with MFC and ATL libraries is required**
+For successful compilation, **the latest build tools with MFC and ATL libraries are required**.

 #### Configure Presets